trading-tools-resources | 23-09-25

 1. Apex Trader Funding

 Apex Trader Funding is often the first choice for traders in Singapore who want to focus on futures markets.
 Its affordable evaluations and generous payout model make it accessible, but what truly stands out is its structured rule set.
-Traders are taught to respect daily loss limits, trailing drawdowns, and scaling milestones — skills that directly transfer to professional trading.
+Traders are taught to respect daily loss limits, trailing drawdowns, and account growth checkpoints — skills that directly transfer to professional trading.
 With platforms like Rithmic, Tradovate, and WealthCharts, Singaporean traders gain access to global-grade tools while learning to manage capital in a disciplined way.

 2. Topstep